cypress-io/cypress/docs/source/guides/guides/continuous-integration.md

 ## Record Key

-If you are {% url 'recording your runs' continuous-integration#Recording-Tests-in-CI %} on a public project, you'll want to protect your Record Key. {% url 'Learn why.' projects#Authentication %}
+If you are {% url 'recording your runs' continuous-integration#Recording-Tests-in-CI %} on a public project, you'll want to protect your Record Key. {% url 'Learn why.' projects-dashboard#Authentication %}

 Instead of hard coding it into your run command like this: